March 30, 2021

 SHARE THIS POST

 Compressed air is an essential part of production throughout many industries around the world.
-It’s so important that many companies consider compressed air an actual utility; like electricity, natural gas, or water.
-A lot of businesses, however, don’t always understand the true cost to produce compressed air.
+It’s so important in the production of products that many companies consider compressed air an actual utility; like electricity, natural gas, or water.
+A lot of businesses, however, don’t always understand the true total life cycle cost of a compressed air system or the true cost to produce compressed air.
 A single plant can easily spend tens of thousands of dollars annually generating compressed air, with nearly half of it going to waste.

 Contrary to common assumptions, most of the cost of compressed air isn’t in the initial purchase price of the compressed air system, but in the electricity it takes to operate the equipment over time.
 A general rule of thumb when calculating the true life cycle cost of a compressed air system is shown in the chart below: